Nick Jonas: 2014–2018: Nick Jonas and Last Year Was Complicated

 With the Jonas Brothers officially broken up, Jonas began working on material for his second studio album.
 In 2014, he worked as the musical and creative director on Demi Lovato's Neon Lights Tour, overseeing video content, wardrobe, lighting and staging, and song arrangement.
 He joined Lovato on stage for select shows of the concert, performing three of her songs with her.
 Jonas went on to appear in two more episodes of Hawaii Five-O, and was cast in a starring role as Nate Kulina in the drama series Kingdom.
 The series premiered on DirecTV's Audience Network, and was renewed for two more seasons only two weeks later.
 Jonas made his return to music with the release of "Chains", the lead single to his second studio album.
 "Jealous" was later released as the album's second single, going on to become Jonas' first top ten hit as a solo artist on the Billboard Hot 100.

-Jonas released his second studio album, Nick Jonas, though Island Records on November 10, 2014.
+Jonas released his second studio album, Nick Jonas, through Island Records on November 10, 2014.
 The album debuted at number six on the Billboard 200, selling over 37,000 copies in its first week of release.
 Following the success of "Jealous" and the album, "Chains" was re-released as the next single from the album.
 The single achieved commercial success, reaching the top twenty of the Billboard Hot 100 and becoming his second multi-platinum single.
 Jonas served as a guest mentor for Christina Aguilera on the eighth season of The Voice.
 He also starred in the film Careful What You Wish For, which was filmed in 2013.
 In 2015, Jonas released a new single, "Levels", as the lead single to the re-released version of his debut album, Nick Jonas X2.
 Jonas had a recurring role as Boone Clemens in the comedy horror series Scream Queens; he is credited for five episodes of the first season.